Premiership of Theresa May: Salisbury nerve agent attack

-Snap general election
+2017 general election

 On 18 April 2017, in a surprise statement made outside 10 Downing Street, May announced that she was to seek parliamentary approval for an early election.
 She explained that, following the country's decision in summer 2016 to leave the European Union, she had "only recently and reluctantly come to this conclusion" that although she had "said that there should be no election until 2020", that "the only way to guarantee certainty and stability for the years ahead is to hold this election and seek your support for the decisions I must take."
-May had previously indicated through a spokesperson she had no plan for a general election; the spokesperson stated "There isn’t going to be one.
+May had previously indicated through a spokesperson she had no plan for a general election; the spokesperson stated "There isn't going to be one.
 It isn't going to happen.
 There is not going to be a general election."
 She denied there would be an election many times.
-On 19 April MPs gave May the two-thirds super-majority required to call the snap election she had asked for.
+On 19 April MPs gave May the two-thirds supermajority required to call the snap election she had asked for.
 MPs voted 522 in favour and 13 against, "giving the go-ahead" for the election to be held on 8 June 2017.

 During an ITV News interview on the campaign trail, May said that the naughtiest thing she had ever done was running through fields of wheat as a child.
 The comment was the subject of sustained media commentary and became closely associated with May.

 As of 9 June the Conservative Party had lost seats and Labour had gained seats.
 The Conservatives remained the largest single party but without an absolute majority.
 In the immediate aftermath of the election, it was unclear if May would continue as prime minister.
 She stated that she would have an informal understanding with the DUP to keep her party in government.

 On 10 June 10 Downing Street issued a statement that a Conservative–DUP agreement was reached in principle.
 A few hours later, the statement was retracted when it was claimed that it had been "issued in error" and that talks between the Conservative Party and DUP were still ongoing.

 On 11 June former Chancellor of the Exchequer, George Osborne, described May as a "dead woman walking".